What will happen at General Conference 2024? What is happening in the United Methodist connection now, and with the new Global Methodist Church?

 Learners must obtain the book The Method of Our Mission: United Methodist Polity & Organization by Laceye C. Warner*, which is not included in the course fee.
-This is the official book for this course chosen by Discipleship Ministries.
-Learners should be prepared to read assignments and post their reflections on the discussion boards daily, but there is no set time to be online.
-This is an intense course.
-Learners are urged to read the book before the course starts, to make the course more relaxed and fun.
+This is an intense course – it’s best to read the book before the course starts!
+And be prepared to read assignments and post written reflections on the discussion boards daily, but there is no set time to be online.

 This course has been approved by Discipleship Ministries as an advanced course in Lay Servant Ministries, and is the “polity” course required for Lay Speaker certification.